 In order for you to fully understand my perspective while you read this blog, I think it helps to know a little about me.
-First of all, my name is Eric, I’m 25, and I currently live in Chicago (Illinois).
-I’m currently a full-time CPA (Tax Consultant at a “Big 4″ public accounting firm), but I have entrepreneurial dreams and I’m slowly starting to act on them.
+First of all, my name is Eric, I’m 29, and I currently live in Chicago (Illinois).
+I’m currently a full-time CPA (accountant at a large, international law firm), but I have entrepreneurial dreams and I’m slowly starting to act on them.

 I’ll start with high school.
 I never really had a “normal” high school job, but I wanted to combine my hobby with some kind of income stream, however minimal that was.
 I was (and am) very interested in computers and technology in general.
 Back then, I built computers for everyone in my family, and was known to family and friends as someone who could always be called upon to repair computer issues.

 This led to a logical fit for a job – I put advertisements all over my town and had my family and friends spread the word that I was repairing computers.
 I didn’t get a ton of business, but I charged $30/hour, so what little work I did have amounted to enough money for a 16 year old kid.

 Flash forward to college.
 Between being a student and enjoying my free time, I wanted to limit my work to a) work that could be done anytime (i.e. not a typical hourly job) and b) summer jobs.
 For “work” that could be done anytime, I took that route that many college students take – online poker/gambling.
 Back in 2004, online gambling was in much more of a gray area than it is today (i.e. there was no legislation making it illegal – even today, the legality is up for debate).